Stay right here for our final news roundup and information overload.

 You know, for catastrophically injured vets, first responders, the Tunnel to Towers Foundation, they build mortgage-free smart homes, and it gives severely injured heroes the ability to live more independent lives.

-And through their veteran homeless program, they're going to help more than 1,500 this year.
+And through their Veteran Homeless Program, they're going to help more than 1,500 this year.

 Anyway, people that put their lives on the line for our country, our communities, they need our help now more than ever.

-Let me tell you, there's a lot of people that are in need, desperate need, and need your help.
+If all of you listening to my voice right now would go to their website, let me tell you, there's a lot of people that are in need, desperate need, and need your help.

-Uh, but any, you know, Kamala has these word salad moments.
+But, you know, Kamala has these word salad moments.

-Joe has cognitive problems and Kamala has word salad moments.
+Joe has cognitive problems, and Kamala has word salad moments.

 Call it whatever you want.